roehampton/module-content/msc-software-development-2/week-01/seminar/README.md

 ## SD2 - What's it all about?

-This MIGHT just be the most important course of your MSc - it brings together a lot of different technology skills with professional practice and team working.
+This course brings together a lot of different technology skills with professional practice and team working.
 Its going to be a challenge.

-*You will create a web application ie. a dynamic website that fulfills a 'business' need*
+*You will create a web application ie. a dynamic website that fulfills a set of well defined user needs*

 Here are the 'moving parts'